geo- (“earth”) + -gram (“something written or recorded”) n. earth-record

 Many of our most critical historical transformations as a species have resulted from transformations in our abilities to tell stories to ourselves.
 Our lives were altered when the monopoly on news was wrested from oral culture with the introduction of writing, later paper, later still the printing press, and on through the explosion in communications technologies of the last two centuries leading to our current digital era.
 A fundamental instrument in our ability to construct shared values and histories and articulate what doesn’t yet exist but could be, storytelling–in whatever form–provides a bedrock from which to build family, community, and society.
 It makes possible the web of interconnections that, taken in its entirety, defines globality, or a truly planetary whole.

 In its attention to current events and the “world-as-is,” journalism is a unique form of storytelling.
-Its early history is long and at times ill-defined: from the administrative decrees issued and recorded in ancient times for the purposes of the exercise and maintenance of power to the rise of business- and economically focused broadsheets and pamphlets of the early modern period to the eventual appearance of politically minded publications and the daily in the early moments of the industrial era, a wide range of activities look, in hindsight, to be “the news.”
-Its coalescence as an industry over the last two centuries, however, has been marked by its diversification and entrenchment in civil and political society to the point of inextricability.
+Its early history is long and at times ill-defined: from the administrative decrees issued and recorded in ancient times for the exercise and maintenance of power to the rise of business- and economically focused broadsheets and pamphlets of the early modern period to the eventual appearance of politically minded publications and the daily in the early moments of the industrial era, a wide range of activities look, in hindsight, to be “the news.”
+Its coalescence as an industry over the last two centuries, however, has been marked by its diversification and inextricable entrenchment in civil and political society.

 Which brings us back to the beginning of this story.
-The contemporary history of news has been one of its continuing permeation of all aspects of everyday life.
+The contemporary history of news has been the story of its increasing permeation of all aspects of everyday life.
 The 24-hour cycle, social media, virality, and mobile computing have all in some way contributed to a plugged-in journalism that emphasizes speed, breadth, accumulation, and openness.
 It’s a journalism of circulation over dissemination, collaboration over autonomy, and the former stalwarts still struggle to keep up.
-Its expanse and the extent to which it connects farflung peoples leads us to the second part of this story.
+In part two, I’ll take a look at journalism’s response to a much older technology–the map–and the possibilities it opens up for its future.